NaorNC/nc-scoreboard/README.md

 - The scoreboard is ready for use, everything works at %100.
 - If you run into a problem, you are always welcome to contact me at Discord (found on my github profile)

-This script was created by jaredscar and many changes have been made to it.
+This script was created by jaredscar and a lot of changes have been made to it.

 # Installation